Technological Educational Institute of Eastern Macedonia and Thrace: Seals and emblems

 The TEI of Kavala's official seal is the Tripod of Philippi with lion's feet and three handles, two of which are side-handles decorated with strands by three beams.
 Above the tripod there is a laurel branch, and on the right side there is a long-handled axe.
 This tripod was originally used on the tetradrachma coin, dating from the period 356-345 B.C.
-The other side of the coin depicts the head of the young Hercules wearing a lion's skin.
+The other side of the coin, that was the official seal and emblem of the Technological Educational Institute of Eastern Macedonia and Thrace (TEIEMT), depicts the head of the young Hercules wearing a lion's skin.
 When Philip II of Macedon conquered the Mount Pangaio goldmine in 358 B.C., he renamed the ancient Crenides to Philippi, and minted the race (drachma), the dolphin (half-drachma), the bow (silver stater), and the Phrygian cap (gold stater) coins, on which the tripod emblem was depicted.